If your trust has been broken, you may think you will never allow yourself to trust again.

 1. Trusting other people

 Trusting others is having confidence that the decisions a person makes are based on love, consideration, and respect for you.
 You have faith that the person would avoid taking any action or saying anything that would hurt you physically or emotionally.

-People make mistakes, but in general, you believe their actions and words to reflect love for you.
+People make mistakes, but in general, you believe their actions and words reflect your love for you.